Returning a Car: Quick Facts

-Once the vehicle is purchased, returning it gets complicated, especially if it’s been used.
-Many drivers believe there’s a return period after buying a vehicle when you can give it back for a full refund, as provided by law.
+Once a vehicle is purchased, returning it gets complicated, especially if it’s been used.
+Many drivers believe there’s a return period after buying a vehicle that allows them to return it for a full refund.

 So, is it true?
 Is there a car return period?
-We have the answer.
+Here’s what to know.

 Can I Return a Car I Just Bought?